viettd14/DETECTION-AND-MITIGATION-DDOS-ATTACKS-IN-SDN/README.md

 - Scenario 4: The Controller is subjected to a DDoS attack.

 `Scenario 1:` Our system is operating normally, and we conducted a ping test between hosts to check the stability of the system.
-`Result:` At this stage, the system is functioning normally, and connections are stable.
+`Scenario 1 Result:` At this stage, the system is functioning normally, and connections are stable.
 The system continually monitors the incoming and outgoing packets, and after 20 seconds, it updates the status as either normal (Traffic is legitimate) or anomalous."

 <p align="center">